kylelee417/AI_Data_Science_Portfolio/README.md

 ## Projects

 #### *tools: Keras, TensorFlow-GPU, scikit-learn, Pandas, Matplotlib, Seaborn, Plotly, Numpy*
 * **[VAE-Hairsyle V.02][12]**: Both *hair and bald* images were trained in one model.
-Latent dimensions was increased from 2 to 128 in order to obtain more information in terms of feature distribution. **Keras-Flow From Directory** was used to build deeper layers (up to 512 filter numbers); however, more optimizations are required for better image reconstruction.
+Latent dimensions was increased from 2 to 128 in order to obtain more information in terms of feature distribution. **Keras-Flow From Directory** was used to build deeper layers (up to 512 filter numbers) and resize input shape with larger pixels (112 x 112 x 1); however, more optimizations are required for better image reconstruction.
 The next step will be obtaining *hair* latent vector by subtracting located *bald* latent vectors from *hair inputs* and apply the *hair vectors* on new *bald inputs* to have hairs on same face.

 <p align="center">
   <img src="VAE/VAE2/loss.png" width="35%" class="center">